How can we help?

 Bringing together the New Zealand family business community, immerse yourself in this half-day premier event as you connect, share and grow with your peers.

-Boasting an unrivalled conference program, be inspired by high calibre speakers and a keynote presentation which will explore topics including including leadership, sustainability in family businesses and looking at business through an intergenerational lense.
+Boasting an unrivalled conference program, be inspired by high calibre speakers and a keynote presentation which will explore topics including leadership, sustainability in family businesses and looking at business through an intergenerational lense.

 Family Business Excellence Awards